prebid/prebid.github.io/prebid-mobile/modules/rendering/modules-rendering.md

     * [MAX](rendering-max-line-item-setup.html)
 1. [Integrate Prebid SDK](ios-sdk-integration.html).
 1. Add prebid's ad units to your app respectively to the monetization scenario:
-    * [Pure in-app bidding](ios-sdk-integration-pb.html) integration without a primary ad server.
+    * [Custom in-app bidding](ios-sdk-integration-pb.html) integration without a primary ad server.
     * In-app bidding using [Google Ad Manager (GAM)](ios-sdk-integration-gam.html) as a primary ad server.
     * In-app bidding using [AdMob](ios-sdk-integration-gam.html) as a primary ad server.
     * In-app bidding using [AppLovin MAX](ios-sdk-integration-max.html) as a primary ad server.